ViewComponent/view_component/docs/guide/slots.md

 - `renders_one` defines a slot that will be rendered at most once per component: `renders_one :header`
 - `renders_many` defines a slot that can be rendered multiple times per-component: `renders_many :posts`

-If a second argument is not provided to these methods, a **passthrough slot** is registered.
+If a second argument isn't provided to these methods, a **passthrough slot** is registered.
 Any content passed through can be rendered inside these slots without restriction.

 For example: